Y'all, we need to talk about 'y'all'

 In the north of the British Isles, people sometimes combined ye, a second person plural pronoun for you, along with aw, meaning all.
 An example found in a letter dating from the 1700s suggests that Scots-Irish immigrants brought their version of y'all to Appalachia and the South.
 Around that same time, enslaved people who were being taken to the South from West Africa brought their own unique term that literally translates to "you all," Reed says.

-"As like a huge nerd," Wright says, "I love that both of these things can be true, that it can be from Black people and Scots-Irish settlers all at the same time."
+"I am like a huge nerd," Wright says.
+"I love that both of these things can be true, that it can be from Black people and Scots-Irish settlers all at the same time."

 "I'm not trying to be a fence sitter, but I think they're both extraordinarily plausible," Reed says.